Compiling on Windows

 • Useful msbuild command line examples follow.
 Type these commands after running '.\buildwin\configdev.bat' from the root opencpn git managed folder.

-• Clean and build entire OpenCPN project to create debug build
+• Clean and build debug OpenCPN project

 $ cd build